Writing Back, a fulfilling volunteering experience

 Read more about paying fees and charges .

 There may be additional costs related to your course or programme of study, or related to being a student at the University of Leeds.
-Read more about additional costs .
+Read more on our living costs and budgeting page .

 Scholarships and financial support